stijnvanhoey/telraam-bloemekeswijk/README.md

 # Telraam bloemekeswijk

-Experiment with svelte, leaflet and spaper to create a telraam frontend for 'Bloemekeswijk'.
+Experiment with svelte, leaflet and papercss to create a telraam frontend for 'Bloemekeswijk'.

 ## Developing